Read about the Philips CPAP Recall Read More

 Sleeping Pillssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss

 Prescription and over-the-counter sleep aids are meant to be used occasionally, but people are depending on them more and more for nightly relaxation.
+OTC sleep aids, which often contain antihistamines or melatonin, are generally considered safe for short-term use but can have side effects and are not recommended for chronic insomnia.
 Medical experts are concerned with this trend because of the negative long-term health effects of these drugs.

-Sleeping pills are drugs categorized as sedative-hypnotics.
-The most commonly prescribed medications are Ambien, Sonata and Lunesta.
-These are powerful drugs which are supposed to be used in small doses and only for short-term treatment of insomnia and other sleep disturbances.
+Sleeping pills are drugs categorized as sedative-hypnotics, which include various types of prescription sleep medications.
+The most commonly prescribed medications are Ambien, Sonata, and Lunesta.
+These powerful drugs are intended for short-term treatment of insomnia and other sleep disturbances and should be used in small doses.
 A patient’s need for prescription sleep aid should be re-evaluated after just 10-28 days.
 This is clearly stated in the drug information provided to patients by the pharmaceutical company.

-Relying on sleeping pills for longer periods of time or in higher doses increases the likeliness that that person will experience negative side effects.
-Some of the health issues that have been associated with these medications include:
+Relying on prescription sleep medications for longer periods of time or in higher doses increases the likelihood of experiencing negative side effects.
+Some of the health issues associated with these medications include:

 • Headaches,